 Do you have an F1 visa?

-If you are studying in the U.S.A. on an F1 visa and you are due to finish this coming spring, you will be eligible for OPT (Optional Practical Training), otherwise known as an F1 OPT.
+If you are studying in the U.S.A. on an F1 visa, but your H1B was not selected, and you are due to finish this coming spring, you will be eligible for OPT (Optional Practical Training), otherwise known as an F1 OPT.
 This is essentially a twelve-month extension to your visa that allows you to stay and work on your student visa.

 Depending on the start and end dates of your OPT, you may be eligible to stay until the application process for the next fiscal year opens the following April.
 If you have your application made by the time your OPT expires, you are allowed to work until the H1B selection process has been completed.